-The DOH will work with community partners to provide training and ongoing learning opportunities to improve capacity of primary care providers (PCP) to screen for, identify and address behavioral health in their practices; implement systems change to facilitate seamless referrals between PCPs and behavioral health specialists for patients with serious behavioral health conditions; expand access to health information technology for PCPs and behavioral health providers to ensure timely sharing of patient information and care coordination; and strengthen the health care delivery system to support behavioral health integration.
+The DOH will work with community partners to provide training and ongoing learning opportunities to improve capacity of primary care providers (PCP) to address behavioral health in their practices; implement systems change to facilitate seamless referrals between PCPs and behavioral health specialists for patients with serious behavioral health conditions; expand access to health information technology for PCPs and behavioral health providers to ensure timely sharing of patient information and care coordination; and strengthen the health care delivery system to support behavioral health integration.

-Additionally, outside funding opportunities will be maximized to pilot Screening, Brief Intervention and Referral to Treatment (SBIRT) in the primary care setting, as well as integration partnerships between PCPs and Community Mental Health Centers to offer primary care services on site where severely mentally ill residents receive their behavioral health care.
+Additionally, outside funding opportunities will be maximized to pilot integration partnerships between PCPs and Community Mental Health Centers to offer primary care services on site where severely mentally ill residents receive their behavioral health care.